jaysoo/nx-react-book/manuscript/introduction.md

 ## Why Nx?

-Nx is a set of dev tools designed specifically to help teams work with monorepos.
-It provides an opinionated organizational structure, and a set of generation, linting, and testing tools.
+Nx is a smart and extensible framework that helps teams build applications at any scale.
+It integrates with modern frameworks and libraries, provides computation caching and smart rebuilds, as well as power code generators.

 ## Is this book for you?

-Because Nx creates TypeScript source code, it helps to know some of the basics such as type annotations, and interfaces.
+Because Nx creates TypeScript source code by default, it helps to know some basics such as type annotations, and interfaces.

 ```typescript
 // Here's a number variable